RightToPrivacy/rak_common_for_gateway/README.md

 ## EDITED for work with Pine64 Gateway - work in progress will add information as helpful/necessary *** -RTP

-## UPDATE: I put together an example Armbian image with this fork for Pinedio (Pine64) Gateway.
+## UPDATE: I put together an example Armbian image with this fork (preinstalled) for Pinedio (Pine64) Gateway.
 Donwload Here: https://mega.nz/file/nI42BCAD#oUWRJYg0UC4OwDBbScwuSjSkN3A8MHVj03uBRw0prjc

 ### Pine64 Gateway Setup